traktion/imim-blog/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+For creating a gateway IMIM build:

+`ng build --configuration production --base-href /gimim/ --deploy-url /gimim/`

 For creating a proxy IMIM build:

-`ng build --configuration production --base-href /pimim/ --deploy-url /pimim/`

-For creating a direct IMIM build:

 `ng build --configuration production --base-href / --deploy-url /`